robertjskelton/robertjskelton.github.io/_posts/2023-05-01-ferrari-360-repair-at-vlads-autobahn.markdown

 # 3/1/2023
 Ferrari Palm Beach said my car is ready and timing is fixed - they said the previous shop had either not replaced the timing belts or put in used parts.
 Total is $5228 to fix the work that Vlad's did incorrectly and to install the new fuel pumps.
+State Farm said that since my car is "high mileage" at 29k, it is only worth $80k for insurance agreed value.

+# 3/4/2023
+Picked up the car from Ferrari Palm Beach.
+Drove it 200 miles in the next few days, it drove perfect, no check engine lights.
+They said the timing was off by 6 degrees and the belts were old.
+Noticed the air conditioner doesn't blow cold.

+# 3/28/2023
+The top that Vlad had fixed stopped working completely.
+Won't go up or down and is stuck in the middle.